Home > Knowledge > Nutrition and Health > How Far Is Too Far To Bike To Work? It’s More Doable Than You Think

 This was bad because I had to put on my work shirt and risk it getting sweaty before I even started my day at work!

-I found that a cooler shower and not riding too hard on the morning commute (the way in) helped fight this problem.
+I found that a cooler shower and not riding too hard on the morning commute (the way in) helped solve this problem.

-However, there are options if there isn’t a shower option – although this is better suited to shorter commutes.
+However, there are still choices if there isn’t a shower option – although this is better suited to shorter commutes.

 Getting changed with no changing facilities usually means you have to rely on the toilets.